FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Prep

 1. Set up your Github "Lab Hub" repository by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Spring/readings/Submitting%20Labs.md).
-2. Set up the README.md for your Hub repository and [learn how](https://guides.github.com/features/mastering-markdown/) to post links to your submissions on your readme.md so we can find them easily.
+2. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how](https://guides.github.com/features/mastering-markdown/) to post links to your submissions on your readme.md so we can find them easily.

 ### For lab, you will need: